godotengine/godot-docs/classes/class_os.rst

 - :ref:`Error<enum_@globalscope_error>` **kill** **(** :ref:`int<class_int>` pid **)**

+Kill (terminate) the process identified by the given process ID (``pid``), e.g. the one returned by :ref:`execute<class_OS_execute>` in non-blocking mode.

-Kill a process ID (this method can be used to kill processes that were not spawned by the game).
+Note that this method can also be used to kill processes that were not spawned by the game.

 .. _class_OS_native_video_is_playing: